macroflight/psxhacks/README.md

 is currently done on VKB Gladiator joystick, VKB STECS throttle, MFG pedals and Thrustmaster Boeing yoke.
 Also tested with Bravo throttle, Thrustmaster Airbus joystick, etc.

-#### Current features:

-- Logging of the data streams sent and received from the PSX main server, all PSX main clients and all addons.
-- Allow clients to stay connected to the router even when the PSX main server is restarted.
-- Auto-connects to the PSX main server if disconnected.

-#### Ideas for the future:

-- Access control (whitelisted IPs and/or authentication using a password) - for shared cockpit over the Internet

-- Read-only connections (for shared cockpit observers)

-- Toggleable flight control axis lock for shared cockpit (prevent the PNF's noisy controls from interfering with the PF) - will simply filter out e.g FltControls updates from that client.

-- User-friendly names for connected clients (rather than just IP/port).
-For addons that send a name string - use that, otherwise deduce it from config file (e.g 192.168.1.26 == Throttles) or the type of traffic sent by the client.

-- Statistics for data sent/received per client, variables sent by client, ...

-#### Dependencies

-- Python (no extra modules required)

 ### frankenfreeze.py